 Listing steviol glycosides as an ingredient in accordance with the Code would require steviol glycosides to be identified in the statement of ingredients using the class name 'sweetener' (as listed in Schedule 7) followed in brackets by either the food additive name 'steviol glycosides' or the International Numbering System (INS) code number 960 (as listed in Schedule 8).
-European and United States ingredient declaration requirements differ from the above requirements in the Code.
+European and United States ingredient declaration requirements differ from the Code requirements.
 In the case of European regulations, steviol glycosides can be declared with code numbers E960a, E960b, E960c and E960d.
 The United States does not permit the use of code numbers, but does allow for the use of 'sweetener' in the ingredient name, provided the common food additive name (e.g. 'steviol glycosides') is also included.

-2.2.6 Risk management conclusion
+2.3.6 Risk management conclusion

-Having considered all aspects of the assessment against the statutory requirements, FSANZ has prepared a draft variation to the Code to permit the voluntary addition of steviol glycosides to FSMP.
-FSANZ considers permission for the addition of steviol glycosides to FSMP will provide further flexibility for formulating products and also provide a greater range of products to consumers.
+Having considered all aspects of the assessment against the statutory requirements, the risk management conclusion was to permit the voluntary addition of steviol glycosides to FSMP.
+FSANZ considers permission for the addition of steviol glycosides to FSMP will provide further flexibility for formulating products and a greater range of products to consumers.

-If the draft variation is approved, the permissions would be subject to MPLs for steviol glycosides (as steviol equivalents) in FSMP as follows:
+Under the approved draft variation, the permissions would be subject to MPLs for steviol glycosides (as steviol equivalents) in FSMP as follows: